Antonio Trillanes

-Antonio Fuentes Trillanes IV ([trilˈjanɛs]; born August 6, 1971) is a retired Philippine naval officer who also served as a senator of the Philippines from 2007 to 2019.
-He is known for his involvement in the Oakwood mutiny of 2003 and the Manila Peninsula siege in 2007 in protest against the Arroyo administration, and as a vocal critic of the Duterte administration.
+Antonio "Sonny" Fuentes Trillanes IV ([trilˈjanɛs]; born August 6, 1971) is a former Philippine naval officer and politician who served as a senator of the Philippines from 2007 to 2019.
+He is known for his involvement in the Oakwood mutiny of 2003 and the Manila Peninsula siege in 2007 in protest against the Arroyo administration.
+He was a prominent critic of the Duterte administration.

-He previously ran as a candidate for vice president in the 2016 Philippine presidential elections.
-After his term as senator, he became a full-time lecturer, teaching public policy at UP National College of Public Administration and Governance of University of the Philippines Diliman and at Ateneo de Manila University.
+Trillanes previously ran for vice president in the 2016 Philippine presidential elections.
+After his term as senator, he became a full-time lecturer, teaching public policy at UP National College of Public Administration and Governance of the University of the Philippines Diliman and at Ateneo de Manila University.

 Early life

-Trillanes was born and raised in Caloocan to Navy Capt.
-Antonio Floranza Trillanes III of Ligao, Albay and Estelita Diaz Fuentes of Capiz.
-He has four siblings.
+Trillanes was born on August 6, 1971, in Caloocan, to Navy Capt.
+Antonio Floranza Trillanes of Ligao, Albay, and Estelita Diaz Fuentes of Capiz.
+Raised in Caloocan, he has four siblings.

 Education

-Trillanes initially attended the De La Salle University for a degree in Electronics and Communications Engineering in 1987.
+Trillanes attended Siena College of Quezon City for his elementary education, which he completed in 1983.
+He then attended Angelicum School for his secondary education, completing it in 1987.
+For his college education, he initially attended De La Salle University for a degree in Electronics and Communications Engineering beginning in 1987.
 However, in 1991, he decided to enter the Philippine Military Academy, where he graduated cum laude in 1995 with a Naval Systems Engineering degree.

 He received his masteral degree in Public Administration from the University of the Philippines Diliman.